arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/13.wordpress-webserver/content.md

 ## Troubleshooting

-- If the containers are not installing or running correctly, check if there are any other containers currently running on the same ports as the ones used by the WordPress container.
-You can check this with ``docker ps -a``.
+- If the containers are not being installed or running correctly, check if there are any other containers currently running on the same ports as the ones used by the WordPress container.
+You can check it with ``docker ps -a``.

-- If there is any issue running docker commands, make sure you are using ``sudo`` before the commands.
+- If there is any issue running docker commands, make sure you are using ``sudo`` before the commands or having root access using: ``sudo su -r`` with password: ``fio``.

-- If you cannot connect to the site when everything is running, you can double-check the X8s IP address.
-Run the command `ip s a` in the **adb shell**.
-This will display the X8's IP address via USB and WiFi.
+- If you cannot connect to the site when everything is running, you can double-check the X8's IP address.
+Run the command `ip -h address` in the **adb shell**.
+This will display the X8's IP address via USB and Wi-Fi®.
 Try connecting via those IP addresses if all the rest fails.